reg1z/docs/blog/posts/Preparing for a Blue Team Competition.md

 - The Black Team is usually there to help when needed.

 ## Fin
 That's all I have for now, but I'll be updating the blog as preparations continue.
-You can see my [NCAE 2025](../../My%20Notes/NCAE%202025%20Preparation%20🛡️/NCAE%202025.md) page for comprehensive links to my prepatory documents.
+You can see my [index](../../My%20Notes/NCAE%202025%20Preparation%20🛡️/index.md) page for comprehensive links to my prepatory documents.

 There is *much* more knowledge I could cover in preparing for an event like this.
 But, as is always the case in security, to stay up-to-speed you'll always need to be learning.
 Security is never a gaurantee.
 All you can do build the best castle you can.
 Repair your walls as needed, and hope your enemies don't bring a trebuchet.